TL;DR

-Scope disclaimer: This article collates hypotheses and preliminary findings discussed frequently in Kevin McKernan PhD’s streams and related literature.
+Scope disclaimer: This article collates hypotheses and preliminary findings discussed in Kevin McCairn PhD's streams and related literature.
 It does not constitute treatment advice.
-Most interventions lack large, randomised clinical trials for COVID-19 or post-vaccine syndromes; dosing decisions belong with licensed clinicians.
+Most interventions lack large, randomized clinical trials for COVID-19 or post-vaccine syndromes; dosing decisions belong with licensed clinicians.

 InterventionClaimed goalEvidence statusRepresentative sources